Pressio/pressio-linalg/README.md

 ## Installation

-This library is tested on Python 3.8-3.11.
+`pressio-linalg` is tested on Python 3.8-3.11.

 To install, use the following command: